scode/arch4ec2/README.md

-Semi-automated bootstrapping of Arch Linux AMI:s for EC2.
+Automated bootstrapping of Arch Linux AMI:s for EC2.
+Inspired by https://github.com/yejun/ec2build but updated and aiming to be a bit more complete.

 Work in progress.